codeguy/php-the-right-way/_posts/03-02-01-Programming-Paradigms.md

 ### Functional Programming

-PHP supports first-class function, meaning that a function can be assigned to a variable.
+PHP supports first-class functions, meaning that a function can be assigned to a variable.
 Both user-defined and built-in functions can be referenced by a variable and invoked dynamically.
-Functions can be passed as arguments to other functions (a feature called _Higher-order Functions_) and function can return other functions.
+Functions can be passed as arguments to other functions (a feature called _Higher-order Functions_) and functions can return other functions.

 Recursion, a feature that allows a function to call itself, is supported by the language, but most PHP code is focused on iteration.